-You use one of the following statements for this option (not case-sensitive):
+Use one of the following statements for this option (not case-sensitive):

+'''

 -pasv

 -PASV

+'''

 Restoring in AXF Mode (-axf)

 The -axf parameter is optional for Restore requests and instructs DIVA Core to restore the original asset into an AXF File.
 Instead of purely restoring the content of an object to the destination, DIVA Core restores the content into a new AXF File.